-290-3-3-33 History
+290-3-3-36 History

-- 1. Select or create authentic, formal assessments that measure student attainment of short- and long-term objectives. - 2.
-Implement formative assessments that monitor student learning before and throughout the long-term plan, as well as summative assessments that evaluate student learning upon completion of the long-term plan. - 3.
+- 2. Select or create authentic, formal assessments that measure student attainment of short- and long-term objectives. - 3.
+Implement formative assessments that monitor student learning before and throughout the long-term plan, as well as summative assessments that evaluate student learning upon completion of the long-term plan. - 4.
 Implement a reflective cycle to guide decision making specific to candidate performance, student learning, and short- and long-term plan objectives. - (f) Professional Responsibility.
 Physical education candidates demonstrate behaviors essential to becoming effective professionals.
 They exhibit professional ethics and culturally competent practices, seek opportunities for continued professional development; and demonstrate knowledge of promotion/advocacy strategies for physical education and expanded physical activity opportunities that support the development of physically literate individuals.
 Candidates: - 1.
 Engage in behavior that reflects professional ethics, practice and cultural competence. - 2.
 Engage in continued professional growth and collaboration in schools and/or professional organizations. - 3.
 Describe strategies, including the use of technology, for the promotion and advocacy of physical education and expanded physical activity opportunities.

-History: New 12-19-78; amended 12-13-90, effective 02-01-91; repealed and adopted new 01-09-97, effective 07-01-97; repealed and adopted new 09-11-03, effective 10-16-03; repealed and adopted new 07-13-04, effective 08-17-04; repealed and adopted new 04-14-05, effective 05-19-05; repealed and adopted new 08-06-07, effective 09-10-07; repealed and adopted new 08-03-09; effective 10-01-09; repealed and adopted new 08-13-2015, effective 07-01-2016; repealed and adopted new 09-13-18, effective 06-01-2019.
+History: New 12-19-78; amended 12-13-90, effective 02-01-91; repealed and adopted new 01-09-97, effective 07-01-97; repealed and adopted new 09-11-03, effective 10-16-03; repealed and adopted new 07-13-04, effective 08-17-04; repealed and adopted new 04-14-05, effective 05-19-05; repealed and adopted new 08-06-07, effective 09-10-07; repealed and adopted new 08-03-09; effective 10-01-09; repealed and adopted new 08-13-2015, effective 07-01-2016; repealed and adopted new 09-13-18, effective 06-01-2019; repealed and adopted new 08-12-21, effective 10-15-21.